hack101/lesson5/README.md

 This is a good opportunity to recap the basics of HTTP, since you must understand HTTP clearly to properly understand how to program such a website.
 HTTP is a request-response protocol: There are things called "clients" that sends requests, and there are things called servers that "serves" these requests with a response.
 The protocol is the foundation of the the World Wide Web, which kind of means it's the foundation of the Internet, which kind of means it's the foundation of all things you love and hold dear.
 The most familiar HTTP client is your own web browser.
 A server is whatever program answers these requests: we built one in Lesson 3 when we talked about backend programming.

-(Meta: This section should be refactored to include more demo with network monitor and less/no talking about requests/responses in plaintext.
-Also need to talk about request payload for POST requests, since we use it later.)

-Things to put in here:

-- Take look at network monitor (change the later section where you first introduce network monitor)
-- Look at different fields.
-- Do a view source
-- Look at a post request and talk about request payload
-- Look at response (well there shouldn't be much to talk about any more)

-(endMeta)

 When you load the jsdemo.html page, do you know how many HTTP requests the browser makes?
 It is worth looking through the HTML code and thinking about it for a bit.
 How would you find out for sure?
 Chrome has a very handy network monitor that lets you see exactly what requests the browser is making.
 Open the developer tools, and navigate to the Network tab.
 Now reload the page.
 You should see at least four requests being made:

 ![network](screenshots/network.png)